wml-frc/WML/CONTRIBUTING.md

 	- Run `./gradlew build` to build and compile all gradle projects
 	- (Note: you can run `./gradlew <PROJECT>:build` to build a single project)

 3. Inside each projects `build.gradle` (I.e [build.gradle](WML-Core/build.gradle)) consists of options on how that project should compile.
 If desktop support is disabled then the project will only compile and publish shared and static linuxathena builds.
-If enabled, the project will build for both linuxathena and the current platforms build.
+If enabled, the project will build for both linuxathena and the current platform.
 I.e `windowsx86-64` & `linuxathena`.

 ## Publishing